HeyyCzer/fivewatcher/README.md

 # FiveWatcher
-> **FiveWatcher** makes local development easier by not having to restart resources when you modify them.
+> **FiveWatcher** makes FiveM development easier by not having to restart resources when you modify them.

 ## 🚀 Getting Started